Identity protection

 Learn how to set up and administrate identity protection feature.

-Monitor identity breaches of Salesforce users
+Monitor identity breaches of Salesforce users with Identity Protection

 Identity protection is built into WithSecure Cloud Protection for Salesforce and requires no separate license or integration.
 It requires active WithSecure Cloud Protection for Salesforce user-based licenses.